kamuke/Reseptisivusto/README.md

 Reseptisivusto is a simple web application for searching recipes.

-This was my first web-development project and it was done as an independent project during my web-development internship.
+This was my first web-development project and it was done as an independent assignment during my web-development internship in 2021.
 The project involved designing and creating database, UI and UX design and frontend and backend development.

 During this project I learned HTML, CSS, jQuery, JavaScript, PHP and SQL.